johnvenkiah/CI_MS2_John_Venkiah/README.md

 5. Contact

 On the Contact page, users can fill in a simple contact form to get in touch.
-They can also see the email adress.

 ## Structure